 Repurpose or combine content

 Sometimes we have valuable and informative content but the concepts are covered over multiple pages or blogs.
-Spreading content over several pages causes keyword cannibalization and will ultimately dilute your rankings on search engines.
+Repurposing content over several pages causes keyword cannibalization and will ultimately dilute your rankings on search engines.
 The solution is simple: fortify one vital piece of content using the information from the fragmented posts.

 Delete thin content

 When all else fails, go ahead and delete content—no matter how much it might hurt.
 You should eliminate outdated content, posts targeting irrelevant keywords or posts that are off-brand and off-topic.
 In the long run, you will avoid getting penalized and more importantly, you will provide your users with a better user experience and relevant content of higher quality and value.

 Fix technical issues

 Sometimes the issue is not with the content itself but rather technical issues that give search engines thin content indications.

 Here are common technical issues that contribute to thin content and signal to Google that there are two different pages of the same content.

 - HTTP vs. HTTPS: Ensure all HTTP links are redirected to the HTTPS version.